Strange odor sends Dixon students home early Thursday

 DIXON – Students at Reagan Middle School and Madison Elementary were evacuated Thursday morning after middle school staff noticed a “glue-like” odor in the gymnasium, locker room and throughout the hallways, according to a news release from Dixon Public Schools.

-District administration were notified of the smell about 7:30 a.m.
+District administration was notified of the smell about 7:30 a.m.
 When RMS students arrived at school, staff directed them outside.
-Students at Madison were also led outside as a precaution even though no smell was detected there.
+Students at Madison also were led outside as a precaution even though no smell was detected there.
 The Dixon Police Department, Dixon Fire Department and the city also were notified.

 The city identified the sewer work being done on Fargo Avenue as the source of the smell, according to the release.
 On Sept.
 12, city officials announced that a crew from Visu-Sewer would be lining the sewer from Monday to Friday and asked the public to avoid the area if possible.